 About Crowd Funded Cures

 The Medical Prize Charitable Trust is duly registered under the Charities Act 2005 (NZ) (Reg.
 No. CC49977).
-The current trust board comprises Savva Kerdemelidis, LLB, BSc(Hons), IP/commercial lawyer, and Andreiko Kerdemelidis, BE(Elec), Social Media Strategist.
+The current trust board comprises Savva Kerdemelidis, LLM(First Class Hons), BSc(Hons), IP/commercial lawyer, and Andreiko Kerdemelidis, BE(Elec), Social Media Strategist.
 We have partnered with the Gut Health Network, a world-leading group of IBD researchers and Incentives for Global Health, a prestigious think-tank behind the proposed Health Impact Fund, who are both providing expert assistance.
 We are in the process of partnering with additional charities.

 Crowd Funded Cures (CFC) is an initiative of the Medical Prize Charitable Trust, a non-profit organisation dedicated to helping prove that cheap and natural therapies work, by using crowdfunded prizes for clinical trials.